 Let’s assume you’ve reviewed those cases and still want to close.
-Here’s how to do it:
+In the following chapter you can see how to do it.

 Most brands let you complete the process online.
 But you can’t accidentally close your account.
 There are verification steps required: probably the same documents you used for registration.